segment-boneyard/nightmare/Readme.md

 However, what is this is doing is associating a 'size' function property on the Nightmare prototype for you.

-Any methods defined on the prototype can be called using the this. object.
+Any functions defined on the prototype can be called using the this. object.
 In Nightmare v3 the only difference between ```evaluate_now``` and ```evaluate``` is that evaluate checks that the argument passed is a function.
 Both return promises.

 We can also create custom namespaces.
 We do this internally for `nightmare.cookies.get` and `nightmare.cookies.set`.
 These are useful if you have a bundle of actions you want to expose, but it will clutter up the main nightmare object.
 Here's an example of that: